kchia/ai-work-categorizer/docs/brainstorm/part-2/4_agentic_orchestrator_example_narrative.md

     }
   ],
   "key_quotes": [
+    {
+      "text": "We want to get this wrapped up before the holidays", "speaker": "Jane",
+      "timestamp": "28:45"
+    },
+    {
-    {"text": "We want to get this wrapped up before the holidays", "speaker": "Jane", "timestamp": "28:45"}, {"text": "The P99 numbers look good, that was our main concern", "speaker": "Bob", "timestamp": "18:22"}
+      "text": "The P99 numbers look good, that was our main concern", "speaker": "Bob",
+      "timestamp": "18:22"
+    }
   ],
   "deal_stage_recommendation": "Advance to Negotiation", "urgency": "high",